 Not only could doing this potentially damage the speakers in the long run, but the closer you go to 0, the more distortion you’re introducing into the content as well.

-Just in case you’re not sure what speaker would be the right choice for your room though, I’ve got you covered.
+If this is the case, and you’re not sure what speaker would be the right choice for your room, no worries, I’ve got you covered.

-These two articles should definitely help with your decision making, so make sure that you have a look if you want a few suggestions in that regard.
+These two articles should definitely help with your decision making process, so make sure that you have a look if you want a few suggestions in that regard.

 8.)
 Using Outside Speakers Inside